 Calderdale has a wealth of features and architecture worthy of being conserved and enhanced for the future.
 You can find out more in the following sections:

 If an archaeological site is considered to be of national importance, then it can be scheduled.
 This gives the site legal protection and it is placed on the Register of scheduled sites.

 Most sites are added to the register by Historic England, but you can also nominate a site that you believe should be included.

 For full details of scheduling, how to nominate a site and to see sites already on the list, visit: Historic England: Scheduled monuments .

-If you need to carry out work to scheduled monuments, you will also need to contact Historic England .
+If you need to carry out work to scheduled monuments, contact: Historic England .

 Note: It is against the law to:

 - damage a scheduled monument by carrying out works without consent;